elos/documentation/guide/2 - Data Model.md

     Lists    ≡ the set of all sets of mappings from Integer to Primitives Maps     ≡ the set of all sets of mappings from { Integer, Float, String } to Primitive

+    and Primitives := { Booleans, Integers, Floats, Strings, Dates, Lists, Maps }

-Note that the above used language of mapping, is equivalent to function.
-We avoid using function here because the term is often conflated with a physical function implementation.
-It is fair that indexing into an array or an array by an integer or hashable value, respectively, is equivalent to calling a function.
-(Spoiler Alert: everything is  function).
+Note that "a set of mappings" can be thought of as a function.
+We avoid using the explicity term function here because it is often conflated with a physical function implementation.
+It is fair that indexing into an array or a map by an integer or hashable value, respectively, is equivalent to calling a function.
+Indeed, everything is a function.

 ### Records

 We defined the set of all records to be *R*.
 We now define the *K* to be the set of the kinds of data models we want to represent.
 For a simple todo app, *K* might be { 'user', 'task', 'list' }. *K* is much larger for elos, I think the cardinality now hovers around 20 -- but there is work being done to bring that number down.
 Note that *K* ⊂ *Strings*.
 It is, indeed, a proper subset.
-As we have defined *Strings* here, the set is infinite (uncountable).
+As we have defined the set *Strings* here, it is infinite (uncountable).

-We have made two distinctions thus far.
+We have made two distinctions thus far:

+ * The 'Ontic' Distinction: That between the ontology and the ontic, between the class and the instance, the model and the record, the phenomenal as opposed to the physical
+ * The 'Kind' Distinction: That we want different structures of data records

 We will now introduce a third distinction:

- 1. The 'Ontic' Distinction: That between the ontology and the ontic, between the class and the instance, the model and the record, the phenomenal as opposed to the physical
- 2. The 'Kind' Distinction: That we want different structures of data records
- 3. The 'ID' Distinction: We must be able to identify and retrieve different instances of the same model kind, we will do so with a unique independently assigned identifier
+ * The 'ID' Distinction: We must be able to identify and retrieve different instances of the same model kind, we will do so with a unique independently assigned identifier

 We define *I* to be the set of all ids in the system.
 As with *K*, *I* ⊂ *Strings*. *I* is definitely countable, in fact its cardinality is the number of records in the system.

 #### Formal Definitions

-Let *R* be the set of all records in the elos system:

-    ∀ r ∈ R:
+So at the purest level, the metis data model uses a two-dimensional coordinate system to identify all records.
+Namely, the kind and id.
+We can partition the set of all records based on their kind, and we can identifiy a record within the space of its kind by it's id.
+Formally, we define these two property functions for each record:

      * Kind: R → K
      * ID:   R → I

     ∀ m, n ∈ R: (Kind(m) = Kind(n)) ⇒ (ID(m) ≠ ID(n))
     ∀ m, n ∈ R: (Kind(m) = Kind(n)) ^ (ID(m) = ID(n)) ⇒ m = n

-So at the purest level, the elos data model uses a two-dimensional coordinate system to identify all records.
-Namely, the kind and the id.
-You will note that we can now define the *Find* function on the elos data system to be the following:
+We now define the function *Find: (K, I) → R*.
+We can say:

-    (∀ k ∈ K, i ∈ I)(∃ r ∈ R)(Find(k, i) → r)
+    (∀ k ∈ K, i ∈ I)(∃ r ∈ R) Find(k, i) ↦ r

-Moreover, *Find(k, s)* is injective (one-to-one).
-We uniquely identify a record by its kind and id.
-Note, here, that some databases have unique ids for _every_ record, r ∈ R. Some don't.
+Moreover, *Find* is a bijection.
+It's inverse is given by the tuple of the *Kind* and *ID* property functions we defined earlier.
+We note, here, that some databases have unique ids for _every_ record, r ∈ R. Some don't -- namely SQL.
 SQL databases generally use incrementing ids for each table.
-In SQL, an elos kind would map to a table and the id to the primary key field.
-No new ideas here, just a slightly more general and formal statement of what we are working with.
+In SQL, a metis kind would map to a table and the id to the primary key field.
+This illustrates a general point, you can probably follow along with the metis system and see the connections to SQL as we go.
+Indeed SQL is a working implementation.
+We formally define these concepts here so that we can further reason and abstract them.

 #### Spaces

-So we know that a kind and an id can uniquely identify a record in the EDM.
-But consider the set of all "users" in elos, or all "credentials" in elos.
-These are two disjoint sets (by definition), though they are both subsets of *R*, all records in elos.
+We established that we can retrieve (*Find*) any record based on the two coordinates of a it's kind and id.
+Now consider the physical data records which constitute the collection instances of a particular model.
+We alluded earlier to our interest in partitioning these sets and reasoning about them independenty.
+For example, consider an ontology with *K* := { 'user', 'credential' }.
+Then we would want to think about the set of all "users" or "credentials" in our system.
+These are two disjoint sets (by definition), though they are both subsets of *R*.
 We want to handle various sets of records which share a "kind" independently and conveniently.

-To achieve this goal, we associate with each kind a "space."
+To achieve this goal, we associate with each kind a space.
+We define *S* to be the set of all spaces of an ontology.

+    Space: K → S

-     ∀ k ∈ K, ∃ s ∈ S : space(k) → s
+    (∀ k ∈ K)(∃ s ∈ S) Space(k) → s          (surjective)

-     ∀ x, y ∈ K, space(x) = space(y) ⇒ x = y (injective)
+    (∀ i, j ∈ K) Space(i) = Space(j) ⇒ i = j (injective)

-A space is the term we use to refer to the set of all instances of a record of kind k.
-And *S* is the set of all spaces.
+*Space* is another property function, but we also use the term space to refer to the set of all instances of a record of kind k.
+Space is also a bijection.

-Returning to our example of a todo app.
-If we had the kinds, { "user", "task", "list" }, we would have the following spaces:
+To further illustrate this, we can return to our example of a todo app.
+If we had the K := { "user", "task", "list" }, we would have the following spaces:

-Formally:

-    ∀ k ∈ K, space(k) → s ∈ S, the set of all spaces

     U = { r ∈ R : kind(r) → "user" }
     T = { r ∈ R : kind(r) → "task" }